Migratory Game Bird Regulations

 Seasons on public lands may vary from statewide seasons.
-Consult special area regulations in the Appendix.
+Consult public hunting lands special regulations on Special Area Regulations.

 One-half hour before official sunrise to official sunset, unless otherwise provided.